 International Medical Group’s Patriot America Plus policy is a comprehensive coverage plan that has a PPO network.
 Ideal for visitors to the USA, this plan is renewable, cancelable and offers up to $500,000 in coverage for acute onset of pre-existing conditions for travelers who are less than 70 years of age.

-This plan from Seven Corners is best for international travelers under 65 years old and offers $25,000 in acute onset of pre-existing conditions coverage.
-The plan offers coverage from 5 to 187 days but is also renewable and cancelable.
+This plan from Seven Corners is best for international travelers under 69 years old and offers $30,000 in acute onset of pre-existing conditions coverage.
+The plan offers coverage from 5 to 364 days and is renewable and cancelable.

-This plan, provided by MIS Group, is the best option for travelers under 70 who have pre-existing conditions.
-The policy may provide up to $2,000,000 for acute onset of pre-existing conditions coverage and up to $25,000 for emergency medical evacuation.
+This plan, provided by MIS Group, is the best option for travelers under 80 who have pre-existing conditions.
+The policy provides acute onset of pre-existing conditions coverage up to $2,000,000 for those 69 and under, and up to $100,000 for ages 70-79.
 A comprehensive plan, Atlas America includes a PPO network and is both renewable and cancelable.